-This tutorial is written for Java beginner.
-If you want to know what is the Java version that you have installed on your Windows operating system, here are several methods you can use to check it.
+This tutorial is written for Java beginners.
+If you want to know which Java version is installed on your Windows operating system, there are several methods you can use to check it.

 Method 1: Java Control Panel

-- Click on Java to open Java Control Panel.
+- Locate and click on the Java icon to open Java Control Panel.

-- Under General tab, click on About button.
+- Within the General tab, click on the About button.

-The About Java dialog window will appear to show the Java version information:
+The About Java dialog window will appear, displaying the Java version information.

 Method 2: Windows Programs